naotohori/NAclub/README.md

 # Nucleic Acids Club
- + The meeting is at 14:00 on every Monday at POB 2.444 unless otherwise noted.
+ + The meeting is at 15:00 on every Wednesday at POB 2.444 unless otherwise noted.
  + The talk would be either speaker's own research (any preliminary and/or technical stuff is good) or introductions of other's paper(s).
  + It is preferable that the subject of talk is related to nucleic acids although any other related topics would be also welcomed; e.g. NA-binding proteins, ions, water, experimental/simulation techniques.
  + Room reservations can be made here: <https://research.utexas.edu/acesit/pob-room-reservations>